raquelredo/Projects/Kaggle - Predict Fraud/Credit_Fraud_Script.md

     ## Saving 7 x 7 in image
     ## Saving 7 x 7 in image

 All plots are saved in my working directory.
-However I will load an image as a sample of the result.

 Building the model
 ==================